greenelab/deconvolution_pilot/vignette_for_new_methods.md

 ![accuracy_vs_robustness_real_correlation](https://user-images.githubusercontent.com/14189222/204381624-fe76b09a-3dc5-44b5-9fde-f77bf338c5fb.png)

 Most of our evaluations are designed around methods that return cell type proportions for each tissue sample (e.g. "Tissue A is made up of 15% fibroblasts").
 If your method returns a sample-by-sample cell type score, accuracy can be evaluated using `scripts/evaluation/get_score_correlation.R`.
-Be sure to add in the name of your method to the list in the `scores` variable.
+For this script, you will need to add in the name of your method to the list in the `scores` variable instead of in the `proportions` variable.